On individual leaf depths of trees: Dyck paths

 Letting $r=r(n)=2\alpha n$ for some constant $\alpha\in(0,1)$, Theorem~\ref{thm:average_heights} implies that the average height of the path at $x=2\alpha n$ is asymptotically given by

 We can also use equation~\eqref{eq:dDxz} to compute the average area under Dyck paths.
 The coefficients of the generating function

 give the total sum of vertex heights over all Dyck paths in $\D_n$.
-Since the area under a Dyck path is equal to the sum of the heights of its vertices, we recover the well-known fact that the average area under a path in $\D_n$ is
+Since the area under a Dyck path is equal to the sum of the heights of its vertices, we recover the well-known fact \cite[Ex.\ VII.26]{flajolet_analytic_2009} that the average area under a path in $\D_n$ is

-In analogy to Section~\ref{sec:distribution_binary} for leaf depths, we can describe, for fixed $r$, the limit distribution of the height of the $r$th vertex in Dyck paths of semilength tending to infinity.
+In analogy to Section~\ref{sec:distribution_binary} for leaf depths, we can describe, for fixed $r$, the limiting distribution of the height of the $r$th vertex in Dyck paths of semilength tending to infinity.

 \begin{theorem} Let $r,d\ge0$.
 The limit as $n\to\infty$ of the probability that the $r$th vertex in a random path in $\D_n$ has height $d$ exists.
 Denoting this limit by $p_{r,d}$, we have

 \end{theorem}